deislabs/bindle/README.md

 - GET: Get a bindle and any of its parcels that you don't currently have
 - POST: Push a bindle and any of its parcels that the hub currently doesn't have
-- DELTE: Remove a bindle
+- DELETE: Remove a bindle

 Note that you cannot modify any part of a bindle.
 Not the payload.
 Not the name.
 Not even the description.
 Bindles are truly immutable.
 It's like the post office: Once you ship a